lac-dcc/lif/README.md

 calling `comp` with A' and B, since the first test _A'[i] != B[i]_ already fails, the loop body will be executed only once and the function will then return.
-Hence, if _N_ is large, the execution time of this function w.r.t the first input will take longer than the execution time for the second input.
-This difference can, for example, be used by an external observer to retrieve informations related to those inputs.
+Hence, if _N_ is large, the execution time of this function w.r.t. the first input will take longer than the execution time for the second input.
+This difference can be used by an external observer to retrieve informations related to those inputs.